Jeremy Abbott: 2014–15 season

-2015–2016 season and after
+2015–16 season and after

-At the beginning of the 2015–2016 season, Abbott stated that he would sit out the season, but said he did not plan on retiring.
+At the beginning of the 2015–16 season, Abbott stated that he would sit out the season, but said he did not plan on retiring.
 In October 2015, he participated in the 2015 Japan Open, a team event in Japan.
 In January 2016, he won gold at the 2016 Medal Winners Open, an ISU-sanctioned pro-am competition held in Japan.

 During the 2016–2017 season, Abbott participated in the 2016 Japan Open.
-At the end of the season, he announced his retirement from competition.
+At the end of the season, he announced his retirement from competitive skating.

-Coaching & Choreographer Career
+Coaching and choreographer career

 Since retiring from competition, Abbott has started choreographing and coaching.
-He has choreographed programs for former two-time US National Champion Gracie Gold.
-As a coach, he has started working with reigning two-time US National Champion Alysa Liu, and also Dinh Tran.
+He has choreographed programs for former two-time U.S. champion Gracie Gold.
+As a coach, he has worked with two-time U.S. champion Alysa Liu, as well as Dinh Tran.